DanielRuf/Plain-of-JARs/README.md

 ![Plain of JARs](http://p.yusukekamiyamane.com/icons/search/fugue/icons-24/jar.png) Plain of JARs
 =================

 A collection of useful JAR files.
+Dedicated to my beloved father who died in 2015.

-An installed version of Java (Runtime Environment) 7 is required (some JAR files might also work under Java 6).
+An installed version of Java (Runtime Environment) 8 is required (some JAR files might also work under Java 6 and Java 7).

 Please take a look at the **README in the JARs directory** for further information about the different JAR files.